 The required period of performance is 54 months from the award date.
+Applicants may propose a shorter period of performance in line with their project strategy.
 This performance period includes all necessary implementation and start-up activities.
 Only allowable costs incurred during the period of performance may be charged to the federal award (2 CFR 200.1 Period of performance).
 Applicants may propose a shorter period of performance in line with their proposed strategy.